 Mystery solved?
 Not yet.
 The familiar melody from La sorcière is played with an orchestra, harp and flutes.
 Where is the electric organ?
 Back to more Googling.
 Looking for additional performances of this soundtrack I found the holy grail.
 That aged electric organ sound came through with the schmaltzy melody that somehow became haunting when played on that instrument.
 The performer was Virginie Morgan.

 I had to find out more about this organ player who stole many of my nights.
 But no. Nothing came up on this Morgan lady.
 Zip, other than the fact that she made countless of other recordings for the French label Ducretet-Thomson during the 50s until the label was acquired by London Records.
 How can someone who made so many recordings remain unknown and with no Google entry?
 I will spare you my toils, but after perusing Google’s back pages (seriously, who looks beyond Google’s first or second search result pages?)
 I found the info nugget that solved the final part of this mystery.
 Virginie Morgan was the pseudo name of Spanish Organ player and bandleader Miguel Ramos who moved to France in the 50s and used a mock name to sell more records.
 Still mostly unknown outside of Spain, Ramos recorded numerous albums, scored film music, arranged, accompanied other artists, and played in many pop and jazz concerts.

 So – mystery finally solved.
-I lost sleep for a 1956 melody composed by a Polish Jew who fled to France to a B movie about a blonde sorcerer, played by a Spanish Organ player who also moved to the same land in the 50s and used a pseudo girl name.
+I lost sleep over a 1956 melody composed for a B movie about a blonde sorcerer by a Polish Jew who fled to France, played by a Spanish Organ player who also moved to the same land in the 50s and used a pseudo girl name.
 All in a day’s work.
 I can have my nights back.